Barbara Ann

 "Barbara Ann" is a song written by Fred Fassert that was first recorded by the Regents as "Barbara-Ann".
-Their version was released in 1961 and reached number 13 on the Billboard Hot 100 chart.
-The more famous version was recorded by the Beach Boys for their 1965 in-house live album Beach Boys' Party!.
-In December, "Barbara Ann" was issued as a single with the B-side "Girl Don't Tell Me", peaking at number 2 in the U.S. and number 3 in the UK.
+Their version was released in 1961 and reached No.13 on the Billboard Hot 100 chart.
+A more well-known version of the song was recorded by the Beach Boys for their 1965 in-house live album Beach Boys' Party!
+In December, "Barbara Ann" was issued as a single with the B-side "Girl Don't Tell Me", peaking at No. 2 in the U.S. and No. 3 in the UK.

 The Regents' original version was featured in the 1973 film American Graffiti and later included on the soundtrack album.
+The Regents' version was ranked number 986 among the greatest singles ever made in Dave Marsh's book The Heart of Rock & Soul (1989).

 The Beach Boys version

-The Beach Boys recorded their version on September 23, 1965.
+The Beach Boys recorded their version in 1965.
 Dean Torrence of Jan and Dean is featured on lead vocals along with Brian Wilson.
 Torrence is not credited on the album, but Carl Wilson is heard saying "Thanks, Dean" at the song's conclusion.
 Capitol's Al Coury rush-released "Barbara Ann" as a single without informing the band, after the relatively poor performance of the group's previous disc, "The Little Girl I Once Knew".